Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/HowDoI.md

     }
 ```

-And then make sure you put extra `StateEvents` for your HMD on the queue right in time before rendering.
+Then, make sure you put extra `StateEvents` for your HMD on the queue right in time before rendering.
 Also, if your HMD is a combination of non-tracking and tracking controls, you can update just the tracking by sending a delta event instead of a full state event.

 [//]: # (TODO: What is the "right queue"?)